Twistor lines in the period domain of complex tori: Introduction

+A purely geometric motivation behind the study of the connectivity, besides the application to deforming sheaves, is discussed in Remark \ref{sub-riemannian-remark} below.

-For the case of IHS manifolds the proof of this fact relies on the realization of the period domain as the grassmanian of oriented positive real 2-planes in the second cohomology, where positivity is with respect to the Beauville-Bogomolov bilinear form, again see \cite{Bea-Geometrie} or \cite{Bourbaki}.
-This bilinear form provides a very convenient tool for investigating the local topology of this period domain.
+Let us say few words on how proving the connectivity for the period domain of complex tori differs from that for the period domains of IHS manifolds.
+For IHS manifolds, the proof of connectivity relies on the realization of the period domain as the Grassmanian of oriented positive real 2-planes in the second cohomology, where positivity is with respect to the Beauville-Bogomolov bilinear form, again see \cite{Bourbaki}.
+This bilinear form provides a very convenient tool for investigating the local topology of this period domain with respect to the problem of twistor path connectivity.

 For complex tori, however, we do not have such a realization of their period domain and cannot use a similar argument.
-Here, instead, we need to use the (less refined) fact that the period domain of complex tori is a homogeneous space (which, certainly, the period domain of an IHS manifold is, as well).
-Its homogeneous nature allows us to proceed with proving the twistor path connectivity in steps that are more or less parallel to the steps of the proof of the twistor path connectivity for the period domains of IHS manifolds.
-Let $A$ be a complex torus of dimension $2n$.
-The period domain $Compl$ can be considered as an open subset of the Grassmanian $G(2n,4n)$, whose points are $2n$-dimensional complex planes, realizing the real weight 1 Hodge structures on the complex $4n$-dimensional vector space $T_{0,\RR}A \otimes \CC$.
-The open subset consists of those $2n$-planes in $T_{0,\RR}A \otimes \CC$ that do not intersect the real subspace $V_\RR:=T_{0,\RR}A \subset T_{0,\RR}A \otimes \CC$.
-Explicitly, a complex structure $I \colon V_\RR \rightarrow V_\RR$ corresponds to the point $(\mathbb{1}-iI)V_\RR \in G(2n,4n)$ where $\mathbb{1}$ denotes the identity map.
+Here, instead, we need to use the (less refined) structure of the period domain of complex tori as a homogeneous space (which, certainly, the period domain of an IHS manifold is, as well).
+This homogeneous structure allows us to proceed with proving the twistor path connectivity in steps that are, in their broad strokes, parallel to the steps of the proof of the twistor path connectivity for the period domains of IHS manifolds.

+\begin{rem*} As shown by Beauville \cite{Beauvillec1=0} (using results of Cheeger and Gromoll), a general compact hyperk\"ahler manifold $M$ has a finite \'etale cover $\tM$ isomorphic to the product of a complex torus and a finite number of irreducible hyperk\"ahler manifolds.
+Since the irreducible hyperk\"ahler manifolds are simply connected, one can easily see that the N\'eron-Severi group of $\tM$ is isomorphic to the direct sum of the N\'eron-Severi groups of its factors.
+Twistor families for $M$ give rise to twistor families for $\tM$ and its factors.
+Vice-versa, twistor families for (any of) the factors of $\tM$ give rise, in a generally non-unique way, to twistor families for $\tM$ and $M$.
+One can then deduce the generic twistor path connectivity of the moduli space of $M$ from the generic twistor path connectivity of the moduli spaces of complex tori and those of irreducible hyperk\"ahler manifolds. \end{rem*}